 Revenues for the year ended June 30, 2021 ("FY 2021" or "fiscal 2021") were \$611.6 million, resulting in an increase of \$133.4 million, or 27.9%, from the same period in the prior year primarily driven by acquisitions in the Medical segment and organic growth in the Industrial segment.
 Cost of revenues of \$359.8 million also increased 28.0% compared to the same period in the prior year reflecting the increase in revenues, a \$3.1 million increase in restructuring costs, and a \$3.4 million increase in costs to achieve operational synergies.
 Gross profit increased by \$54.8 million and as a percentage of revenue was consistent period over period for the Company, including a decrease in percentage of revenue in our Medical segment of 8.5%, offset by an increase in percentage of revenue in our Industrial segment of 1.4%.
-There was a net loss of \$158.4 million for the year ended June 30, 2021 compared to a net loss of \$119.1 million during the year ended June 30, 2020.
+There was a net loss of \$158.4 million for the year ended June 30, 2020.
 The \$39.3 million, or 33.0%, increase is the result of the increase in gross profit, offset by higher SG&A expenses of \$53.1 million, primarily driven by acquisitions in the Medical segment and a \$17.6 million increase in non-operational legal and professional fees incurred to prepare for being a public company and costs related to restructuring, mergers and acquisitions and costs to achieve synergies.
-Also contributing to the increase in net loss period over period was increased net interest expense of \$14.0 million and the negative impact of foreign currency exchange of \$14.0 million offset by a net increase in income tax benefit of \$0.4 million.
+Also contributing net increase in net loss period over period over period was increased net interest expense of \$14.0 million and the negative impact of foreign currency exchange of \$14.0 million offset by a net increase in income tax benefit of \$0.4 million.
 The impact of purchase accounting related to the fair value adjustment of deferred revenue reduced revenue in the year ended June 30, 2021 by \$8.0 million.
 The impact of purchase accounting related to the fair value of inventory increased cost of revenues by \$5.2 million for the year ended June 30, 2021.